jimahlstrom/HL2WifiBuffer/README.md

 You can set the buffer_milliseconds to zero in hl2_wifi_buffer.txt, and the Tx buffer will not be used.
 The software will simply copy the WiFi port to/from the HL2.
 This can be useful as a test.

+To run the adapter each time the SBC starts, create a systemd service file for it and control it with systemctl.
+If you change the configuration, restart the service.

 ## Use with Two Ethernet Interfaces